RapidNotes/heimdall/README.md

-# heimdall
+# Heimdall
-Auth microservice for Rapid Notes.
+The auth microservice for Rapid Notes.